 - Support: 749 x 1161 x 25 mm

 - Purchased 2004

-Philpot brings an unusual interpretation to the subject of the Holy Family resting on the flight into Egypt by incorporating mythological figures including three centaurs, a sphinx and a satyr.
-The Holy Family are oblivious to the pagan creatures that surround them and the painting is infused with a dream-like atmosphere.
-The satyr, posturing nude and phallic cactus plant in the foreground also allude to pagan myths of unrestrained sexuality, but the implication is that this will be replaced by the new religion of Christianity.
-This may represent an attempt by Philpot to reconcile his adopted Catholicism and his homosexuality.
+Glyn Philpot brings an unusual interpretation to the subject of the Holy Family resting on the flight into Egypt by incorporating mythological figures including a sphinx, a satyr and three centaurs.
+Philpot’s presentation of the mythological creatures alludes to pagan myths of unrestrained sexuality, and the implication is that this will be replaced by the new religion of Christianity.
+The Holy Family are seen sheltering against a huge sculpture from a ruined building, fragments of which appear in the background.
+This dream-like work has been interpreted as an attempt by Philpot to reconcile his adopted Catholicism and his sexual attraction to other men.

 Gallery label, March 2018